classifier-calibration/hands_on/README.md

 The hands on contains the following sections

 1. Visualisation and evaluation tools
-    - Reliability diagram
-    - Reliability diagram gaps
-    - Expected Calibration Error
-    - Maximum Calibration Error
-    - Calibration maps
-2. Classifier ouptuts and calibrators
-    - Binary
-    - Ternary
+2. How to train a calibrator
-3. The pipeline on how to train and evaluate classifiers and calibrators
+3. Examples of classifiers and calibrators
-    - Dataset partitioning for calibration
-    - Calibration evaluation
-    - Statistical tests for calibration
-    - Statistical tests for model comparison
+4. How to compare calibrator performance

 In order to start the Hands On follow this link [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/classifier-calibration/hands_on/master)